 Proposals should be written using 12 point font, submitted as a single PDF file, and should include a cover sheet and the proposal body.
-The cover sheet is limited to 1 page and must include (a) title, (b) names and contact information for all individuals involved in the project, (c) the specific Greenacres Foundation research priority addressed, and (d) the total dollar amount of the request.
+The cover sheet is limited to one page and must include (a) title, (b) names and contact information for all individuals involved in the project, (c) the specific Greenacres Foundation research priority addressed, and (d) an overall budget estimate.
+Note, indirect costs are not funded by Greenacres and should not be included in overall budget estimate.
 The body of the proposal should address each section in the RFP (described below).
-Please address each section independently, in the order listed on the RFP (i.e. first describe your “Research Problem Statement and Background” followed by a section for “Objectives” followed by your “Research Plan” and so forth).
-Please include a literature cited section (APA format) at the end of the RFP.
-The author of the proposal (PI) should include a 2-page curriculum vitae (or resume) as a separate file.
-Letters of collaboration (e.g., from a collaborating land manager, land owner and/or a letter from a cooperating agency) may also be submitted.
-These letters should be compiled into one .pdf file.
-Please download a copy of the scoring rubric to see how proposals will be assessed.
+Please address each section independently, in the order listed on the RFP (i.e. first describe your “Research Purpose and Background” followed by a section for “Objectives” followed by your “Research Plan” and so forth).
+Please include citations (APA format) and a references section at the end of the proposal.
+Applicants should include a curriculum vitae as a separate file.
+Letters of collaboration (e.g., from collaborating land owners, farmers and/or ranchers, or a letter from cooperating agencies) may also be submitted.
+These letters should be compiled into a single PDF file.
+Additionally, include a copy of your institution’s IRS tax-exempt determination letter.
+Please see the rubric on our website to see how proposals will be assessed.
+Preferred browsers for proposal submission are Google Chrome, Firefox, and Microsoft Edge.

 1. RESEARCH PURPOSE & BACKGROUND